 June 17, 1949: Sheilah Graham’s column reported on Judy’s recent suspension from Annie Get Your Gun claiming that Judy would go back in the film but that she lost the lead in Lovely To Look At.
 Judy was never seriously in the running for the film, which was made in 1952 with Kathryn Grayson and Howard Keel in the lead roles.

 Check out The Judy Room’s The Films That Got Away section for more information about film projects Judy was mentioned for or really in the running for.

 June 17, 1950: Judy woke with a migraine and called MGM to cancel her 1 p.m. rehearsal call for Royal Wedding.
 MGM promptly placed her on suspension in spite of the $20,604 already spent on the film.
 She had not yet recorded the score, as that was scheduled for just a few days later on June 19th, including the ballad “Too Late Now” which was written for Judy.
 Her replacement, Jane Powell, sang it in the finished film.
-Judy performed it on the first episode taped of her TV series in 1963.
+Judy performed it on the first episode taped for her TV series in 1963.

-June 17, 1958: Final recording session for the Capitol album “Judy in Love.”
+June 17, 1958: The final recording session for the Capitol album “Judy in Love.”
 Judy recorded “Do It Again”; “I Am Loved”; “I Concentrate On You”; and “Do I Love You?”

 The mono version was released on November 3, 1958, and the stereo version, which contains the exact same performances as the mono version excepting the ending of “Zing!
 Went The Strings Of My Heart,” was released on February 16, 1959.

 June 17, 1960: The final recording session for the Capitol album “Judy: That’s Entertainment!”
 Judy recorded “That’s Entertainment!”; “Old Devil Moon”; “I’ve Confessed To The Breeze”; and “Alone Together.”